i2p/i2p.www/i2p2www/spec/proposals/156-ecies-routers.rst

 - ECIES Routers implemented as of 0.9.48, see [Common]_.
 - Tunnel building implemented as of 0.9.48, see [Tunnel-Creation-ECIES]_.
 - Encrypted messages to ECIES routers implemented as of 0.9.49, see [ECIES-ROUTERS]_.
-- New tunnel build message is not yet defined or implemented.
+- New tunnel build messages implemented as of 0.9.51.